GAIR-NLP/cs2916/hw2/README.md

 ```

 **Note**: DSW will only save `ipynb` files after shutting down.
 So you should better save previous scripts in a notebook.
 We have already provided an example in `run.ipynb` for your reference.

+**API Rate Limitation**:
+- Free version of Mistral API has rate limit of `10 req/min`.
+All you can do is wait.
+- You can also try: [Groq](https://console.groq.com/docs/models) to get free model access; it is also "openai-compatible"; and have rate limit of `30 req/min` for `Mixtral-8x7B`.

 ## Assignment Details